-Prerequisites: Student must be in good academic standing and have successfully completed all previous required core courses.
-Academic Service Fee: \$120.00 transmissions/transaxles, helical gear set operation, planetary gear set operation and power flow.
+The theory and application of manual transmissions/transaxles, helical gear set operation, planetary gear set operation and power flow.
 Includes an overview, discussion and hands-on diagnosis and repair of various manual transmissions and transaxles, as well as the diagnosis and repair of final drives, differentials, driveling, 4-wheel drive systems and vibration analysis.
 Emphasis is given to preventive maintenance, system diagnosis, failure analysis and proper service procedures and includes the discussion and operation of specialized shop tools and equipment.
 Shop safety is stressed.